elastic/kibana/STYLEGUIDE.md

 You should try avoiding non-null assertions (`!.`) wherever possible.
 By using them you tell TypeScript, that something is not null even though by it’s type it could be.
-Usage of non-null assertions is most often a side-effect of you actually checked that the variable is not null `null` but TypeScript doesn’t correctly carry on that information till the usage of the variable.
+Usage of non-null assertions is most often a side-effect of you actually checked that the variable is not `null` but TypeScript doesn’t correctly carry on that information till the usage of the variable.

 In most cases it’s possible to replace the non-null assertion by structuring your code/checks slightly different